tpoisot/ms_proba_networks/ms/maintext.md

 row-wise and column-wise probability of an interaction, as a way to understand the impact of the degree distribution of upper and lower level species.

-Note that this type of null models will take a binary network, and through some rules, turn it into a probabilistic one.
+Note that these null models will take a binary network, and through some rules, turn it into a probabilistic one.
 Typically, this probabilistic network is used as a template to generate Bernoulli trials and measure some of their properties, the distribution of which is compared to the empirical network.
 This approach is computationally inefficient [@pois14a], especially using naive models [@milo03], and as we show in the previous section, can yield biased estimates of the true average of nestedness (and presumably other properties).

 We measured the nestedness of the 59 networks, then generated the random networks under the four null models, and calculated the expected